 "Income and Poverty in the United States in Comparative Perspective: The Role of Income and Wealth in Guaranteeing Economic Security" (With Timothy M. Smeeding, Eva Sierminska, Janet Gornick and Andrea Brandolini), Public Policy and Aging Report (2006) Volume 16, Number 3.

-"Nitrogen in Agricultural Systems: Implications for Conservation Policy" Economic Research Report No. (ERR-127) 98 pp, September 2011 (With Marc Ribaudo, Jorge Delgado, LeRoy Hansen, Michael Livingston, and Roberto Mosheim).
+"Nitrogen in Agricultural Systems: Implications for Conservation Policy" Economic Research Report No. 127, 98 pp, September 2011 (with Marc Ribaudo, Jorge Delgado, LeRoy Hansen, Michael Livingston, and Roberto Mosheim).

 "Using Hedonic Modeling to Value AMD Remediation in the Cheat River Watershed," in Environmental Economics for Watershed Restoration.
 (Boca Raton: Taylor and Francis Group, 2009).